-IMPACT OF FLOODS

-Heavy rain and flooding occurred in Queensland in December 2010.
-Due to the timing of data collection for this survey and the nature of mineral and petroleum exploration activity, both data quality and economic activity have been unaffected by this flood and floods in other states.
+IMPACT OF FLOODS Heavy rain and flooding occurred in Queensland in late 2010 and early 2011.
+Due to the nature of mineral and petroleum exploration activity, both data quality and economic activity have been unaffected by this flood and floods in other states.